 To Prepare the Ingredients

 - First, make the katsuo dashi.
 Add 3 Tbsp katsuobushi (dried bonito flakes) into a measuring cup and add ¼ cup boiling water.
 Let it steep until you’re ready to cook.
-Right before you start stir-frying, strain and remove the katsuobushi (you can reserve it to make Homemade Furikake Rice Seasoning).
+Right before you start cooking, strain and remove the katsuobushi (you can reserve it to make Homemade Furikake Rice Seasoning).
+Tip: Alternately, you could use a dashi packet or dashi powder in a pinch or Vegan Dashi for vegan/vegetarian.

 - Cut 1 bitter melon in half lengthwise.
-Using a spoon, scoop out the seeds and scrape off the inner white pith.
+Using a spoon, scrape out the seeds and inner white pith.

-- Slice into ⅛ inch (3–4 mm) thickness.
-Sprinkle 1 tsp Diamond Crystal kosher salt and combine well.
+- Thinly slice the bitter melon crosswise about ⅛ inch (3–4 mm) thick.
+Sprinkle 1 tsp Diamond Crystal kosher salt and toss well.
 Let stand for 10 minutes.

 - After 10 minutes, quickly rinse the bitter melon with water and drain well.
-I use a salad spinner so I can get rid of the moisture easily.
+I use a salad spinner to get rid of the moisture easily.

 - Cut your 6 slices sliced pork belly into 1½-inch (3.8-cm) pieces.

-- Beat 2 large eggs (50 g each w/o shell) in a medium bowl and tear up the tofu into bite-size pieces with your hands.
+- Beat 2 large eggs (50 g each w/o shell) in a medium bowl.
+Now, tear the drained tofu with your hands into bite-size pieces.

 To Cook